n1rjal/site-server/CONTRIBUTING.md

    Implement your changes in the relevant files.

 3. **Test your changes:**
     Ensure your changes work as intended and do not introduce new issues.
-Make sure that the Docker image thus created is runnable and doesn't cause furthur issues during build or in production.
+Make sure that the Docker image thus created is runnable and doesn't cause further issues during build or in production.

 4. **Lint your changes:**
     Inside the virtual environment, use the following commands